bitrix24/b24restdocs/api-reference/imopenlines/openlines/chat-bots/imopenlines-bot-session-message-send.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for description standards
+- edits needed for description standard
 - parameter types not specified
-- examples missing
+- examples are missing
 - response in case of error is absent

 {% endnote %}